Utility Line Worker

 An online employment application and completion of the supplemental questionnaire is required.
 Your completed application must show all jobs in the last 10 years if you have 10 years of employment.
 (If you have less than ten years of employment history, list information for all years you have.)
 It is highly recommended that you also include an entry for every relevant job you have had before then, with correct dates and complete description of duties and reasons for leaving.
-In addition, a Certificate of Completion of the recognized Line Worker apprenticeship program must be attached.
+In addition, a Certificate of Completion of the recognized Line Worker apprenticeship program, or a copy of your current Line Worker union card must be attached.

 Applicants will be screened for completeness and competitiveness.
 The most competitive candidates will be invited to participate in an interview process.

-This recruitment will be used to fill one career service (permanent) and one term-limited temporary (TLT) position.
-As with the career service position, the TLT position will have full benefits.
-TLT hiring is common to King County, and Transit specifically.
+This recruitment will be used to fill one career service (permanent) and one special duty (SDA) or term-limited temporary (TLT) position.
+As with the career service and SDA position, the TLT position will have full benefits.
+TLT hiring is common to King County.

 Although it's not guaranteed, the experience gained while employed in a TLT position may better qualify a candidate to fill a future Career Service position.
 Metro invests heavily in new employees and it is to our advantage to convert eligible and successful TLT employees to career service, where possible.
 Any future career service position openings will be filled through a competitive hiring process.

 Applications received may be used to establish a list or pool of eligible candidates to fill future TLT vacancies in the same classification that might occur over the following 12 months at the discretion of the hiring authority.